Nose Piercings: Guide & Images

 Nose Piercing Jewelry

-Which kind of jewelry you wear mainly depends upon which type of nose piercing you’re getting.
-While pretty much anything goes when it comes to some of the piercings, like nostril rings, other nose piercings don’t give you as much freedom to choose the type of jewelry you’re going to use.
+Which kind of jewelry or nose studs you wear mainly depends upon which type of nose piercing you’re getting.
+While pretty much anything goes when it comes to some of the piercings, like nostril rings, other nose studs don’t give you as much freedom to choose the type of jewelry you’re going to use.

 That’s because the nose is a small space that doesn’t give you as much room to work with.
 You’ll have to check with your piercer to ask his recommendations about which types of jewelry will work with the kind of piercing you have in mind.

-With all the different varieties of nose piercings there are, there really is something for almost everyone.
+With all of the different piercing varieties, there really is something for almost everyone.
 Some people will even want more than one nose piercing.
-But whether you end up getting one or three different kinds, how well you treat them in the beginning will influence your satisfaction with them.
+Whether you end up getting one or three different kinds, how well you treat them in the beginning will influence your satisfaction with them.